sjtruzman/kickstarter-analysis/README.md

-# Kickstarting with Excel
+# Kickstarting Challenge
-Louis Fund
-## Overview of Project
-Outcome Analysis by Goals and Launch Date
+## Outcome Analysis by Goals and Launch Date
 ### Define how the outcome is affected by different factors and provide visual and analytical data to Louise so she can adjust her fundraising campaigns.
 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date